INSCCOIN/PicoBasic/README.md

 - Package is sitting at customs waiting clearance 7/5/25
 - Package has arrived at local distribution center, delivery estimated to be July 10th - 11th

-- Please see Being Created.md for more information on programs currently being worked on.
+- Please see Worklist.md for more information on programs currently being worked on.

 ## Requirements
 - PicoCalc or compatible device